Linear parameter-varying control: Drawbacks of classical gain scheduling

 Though the approach is simple and the computational burden of linearization scheduling approaches is often much less than for other nonlinear design approaches, its inherent drawbacks sometimes outweigh its advantages and necessitates a new paradigm for the control of dynamical systems.
-New methodologies such as Adaptive control based on Artificial Neural Networks (ANN), Fuzzy logic etc. try to address such problems, the lack of proof of stability and performance of such approaches over entire operating parameter regime requires design of a parameter dependent controller with guaranteed properties for which, a Linear Parameter Varying controller could be an ideal candidate.
+New methodologies such as Adaptive control based on Artificial Neural Networks (ANN), Fuzzy logic, Reinforcement Learning, etc. try to address such problems, the lack of proof of stability and performance of such approaches over entire operating parameter regime requires design of a parameter dependent controller with guaranteed properties for which, a Linear Parameter Varying controller could be an ideal candidate.

 Linear parameter-varying systems

 LPV systems are a very special class of nonlinear systems which appears to be well suited for control of dynamical systems with parameter variations.
 In general, LPV techniques provide a systematic design procedure for gain-scheduled multivariable controllers.
 This methodology allows performance, robustness and bandwidth limitations to be incorporated into a unified framework.
 A brief introduction on the LPV systems and the explanation of terminologies are given below.